How to Become a Bartender

 How to become a bartender

-If you’re interested in meeting new people, having a flexible schedule and working in a fast-paced environment, then being a bartender might be your next best career move.
-Bartender jobs are one of the most sought-after hospitality jobs available today.
-In fact, there are openings available at every type of venue from casual pubs to five-star hotels.
-Below, we share what you need to know about becoming a bartender, including wages, general duties and career outlook.
+If you’re interested in meeting new people, having a flexible schedule and working in a fast-paced environment, becoming a bartender could be just the job for you.
+After all, bartender jobs are some of the most in-demand hospitality jobs available today.
+With openings available at every type of venue from casual pubs to five-star hotels, your job search just got a lot easier.

 How much does a bartender make?

-The median hourly wage for bartenders was $12.00 in May 2020, according to the Bureau of Labor Statistics.
-Bartenders’ earnings often come from a combination of hourly wages and customers’ tips.
-Also, earnings vary greatly with the type of establishment.
-For example, bartenders in some upscale or popular establishments make more in tips than in wages.
+The median hourly wage for bartenders was $14.21 in May 2022, according to the Bureau of Labor Statistics.
+The earnings for a bartender often come from a combination of hourly wages and customer tips.

-Where do bartenders work?
+When do bartenders work?

-Bartenders can work in restaurants, bars, hotels and casinos, among other establishments.
 Bartender shifts might include late evenings, weekends and holidays.
-Many bartenders work on a part-time basis only.
+Many bartender roles are part-time jobs.

 What are the main duties for this role?

-Most importantly, bartenders mix drinks and serve them directly to guests or through wait staff.
-They are familiar with a wide variety of drink recipes and can deliver exceptional customer service.
-In addition, they monitor the cash drawer at the bar and perform alcohol inventories.
-They also keep the bar area clean in accordance with company guidelines and requirements of the local health department.
+In addition, they monitor the cash drawer at the bar and perform regular alcohol inventories.
+They also keep the bar area clean in accordance with company guidelines and the requirements of the local health department.

 What qualifications are required for this role?